 Those are some of the questions I’m going to touch on with this series.
 I hope you will find it helpful.
 If you are a parent of a gifted/2e child, I hope you will leave a comment and share what has worked for you in these different areas.
 I do not profess to be an expert in any of this!
 I’m simply hoping to facilitate a helpful conversation.
 You might have the answer another parent needs!

-Raising a Gifted Child Series Clarification
+Raising A Gifted Child Series Clarification

 A couple of words of clarification.
 I know the term “gifted” is controversial.
 I’ll be explaining what I believe gifted is and isn’t in my next post.
-I’m also writing this series from the perspective of a right of middle, Bible-believing, Gospel-preaching Protestant Christian because that is my sphere.
+I’m also writing this series from the perspective of a right of middle, Bible-believing, Gospel-preaching Baptist Christian because that is my sphere.
 It isn’t my intention to slight people of other faiths, but the historic Christian faith is the frame of reference for my life and so that is why it will be the basis of this series.
 Certainly anyone of other faith traditions (or no faith) is welcome to read and discuss.
-However, the series is not open to questioning the validity of the Christian faith, the Bible or giftedness.
-Comments of that nature will be deleted in order to provide a safe place for Christian parents to discuss.
+However, the series is not open to questioning the validity of the Christian faith, the Bible, or giftedness.
+Comments of that nature will be deleted in order to provide a place for Christian parents to discuss.
 Thank you!

 This post is part of my Raising Gifted Children in the Christian Faith series.